2017 Las Vegas shooting conspiracy theories

 Aerial photos of Las Vegas Village and Festival Grounds on the Las Vegas Strip, Nevada, taken a week before the Route 91 Harvest Festival.

-There are some conspiracy theories about the 2017 Las Vegas shooting, the deadliest mass shooting by one gunman in American history.
+There are some conspiracy theories about the 2017 Las Vegas shooting, the deadliest mass shooting in American history.
 These hypotheses offer alternate explanations to the official version of the incident, including speculation about the involvement of shooters other than the identified perpetrator, Stephen Paddock.

 One of the most popular conspiracy theories suggests the involvement of several shooters, which contradicts the official narrative that Stephen Paddock acted alone.
 This argument contends that additional gunmen were involved in the massacre, contesting the sole responsibility assigned to Paddock by law enforcement investigations.
 There is speculation that law enforcement, such as the FBI and Las Vegas Metropolitan Police Department are concealing information concerning the shooting, such as the motive or potential involvement of others.
 Conspiracy theories circulating online and in certain fringe groups contend that the federal government staged the 2017 Las Vegas shooting in order to justify the ban on bump stocks.
 The U.S Justice Department outlawed bump stocks in December 2018, but the Supreme Court reversed the decision in 2024 due to a lack of a legislative justification.
 Conspiracy theories say that Stephen Paddock utilized a machine gun, such as a M249 or M240, rather than the AR-15-style rifles discovered by law enforcement.
 Despite official investigations and evidence indicating the use of various firearms, including rifles, some individuals continue to believe in the machine gun theory.
 Accusations that the shooting did not occur or was orchestrated by "crisis actors" were among the theories.
 This interpretation is often fueled by a combination of disbelief in official narratives, the complexity and scale of the attack, and the quick spread of unconfirmed information online.
 Bruce Paddock, Stephen Paddock's brother, was arrested in October 2017 and charged with possessing over 600 photos of child pornography.
 Bruce was reportedly bragging about his brother's acts, which prompted workers at his assisted living home in North Hollywood, California, to notify the authorities.
-No motive has been found for the Las Vegas shooting as of 2025.
+No motive has been found for the Las Vegas shooting as of 2026.